Which Smart Home System is Best?

 Savant has also built streaming services into its platform, including Pandora, Deezer, and more.

-Crestron, on the other hand, does not have native streaming services integrated the way the other two do.
-Instead, most Crestron systems are integrated with third-party streaming solutions such as Autonomics.
+Crestron, on the other hand, historically did not have native streaming services integrated the way the other two did but recently has added several services.
+Although many Crestron systems are integrated with third-party streaming solutions such as Autonomics.
 The benefit to this is that when you integrate a third party system, you can get more services and other advantages.
 The downside is that the interface and usability rely heavily on how good your integrator programmer is, just like with the user interface.
+At this point, we feel it is a better solution to have them natively integrated vs. plugging into another system.

-Many of our customers come to us because they’ve seen or heard of Sonos and want that type of functionality.
+Many of our customers come to us because they’ve heard we are one of the largest and most advanced Sonos dealers and want that type of functionality.
 Luckily, all three of these systems can do what they do -- play multiple streams of music in different locations in the home at the same time.

 Junior could be listening to the game in the media room while dad is in the kitchen listening to country while mom is sipping some coffee on the back porch listening to 80’s music.
 When the doorbell rings and company arrives, it’s easy to put the system into party mode, combining the streams into one and playing the same thing throughout the home.